-Covid-19 scare unfolds aboard first Caribbean cruise since the pandemic began
+Covid-19 scare unfolds aboard first cruise to resume sailing in the Caribbean

 Passengers were tested both in advance of traveling to the ship and also before boarding the ship, Sloan said.

 "And SeaDream also was testing passengers four days into the trip," he said.
 "We were scheduled to be tested again today.
-That's a more rigorous testing plan than most lines had been discussing for their restarts."
+That's a more rigorous testing plan than most lines had been discussing for the restarts."

+That rigor is due in part to the strict testing required by Barbados, where the ship will be based for the season, Sloan noted.

 Voyages from Barbados